We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Pandia Health is the only birth control delivery service that’s female-founded and led, making it an ideal option for those wanting to support a woman-owned business.
+Pandia Health is the only birth control delivery service that’s female-founded and led, making it a great option for those who want to support a woman-owned business.

 Founded by Yen, a physician with more than 20 years of experience, the company has a mission to make their customers’ lives easier by providing timely access to birth control.

 If you have an existing prescription, you can upload it and begin to receive deliveries for your desired birth control.
-If you’re in need of a prescription, you’ll need to pay $20 to fill out a brief health form, which is reviewed by one of Pandia Health’s doctors.
+If you’re in need of a prescription, you’ll need to pay $20 to fill out a brief health form, which is reviewed by a Pandia Health doctor.

-You’ll also need your latest blood pressure measurement, your government ID, credit card, and your health insurance card if you’re using insurance.
+You’ll also need your latest blood pressure measurement, government ID, credit card, and health insurance card if you’re using insurance.

-Once Pandia Health writes a prescription, you’ll receive free deliveries of your birth control from the company’s partner pharmacy with automatic refills for a year.
+If you have insurance, Pandia Health will write a prescription, and you’ll receive free deliveries of your birth control from the company’s partner pharmacy with automatic refills for a year.
 How many months of pills you receive at a time varies by your insurance coverage.
-If you’re paying out-of-pocket, Pandia Health can ship as many months of medication as you are willing to pay (up to a year).
+If you’re paying out of pocket, Pandia Health can ship as many months of medication as you are willing to pay for, up to a year.

 Reviewers say Pandia Health is affordable, convenient, and features quick delivery.
 In addition to birth control pills, they also offer birth control patches, rings, and emergency contraceptives.

 Price: With insurance, most people pay $0.
 Without insurance, prices start at $15 per month with free delivery.
-Customers can apply for financial aid to cover the cost of the $20 consultation fee, birth control, and emergency contraceptive in California, Florida, Louisiana and Texas.
+You can apply for financial aid to cover the cost of the $20 consultation fee, birth control, and emergency contraceptive if you’re in California, Florida, Louisiana, or Texas.

 Emme is a relatively new birth control delivery service.
 The company provides a complete system for getting, taking, and tracking your pill.
 If you’re the type of person who relies on reminders and loves making organization easier, Emme is a great option to consider.

-The Emme Bluetooth-enabled smart case, priced at $99, is a stylish pill holder that wirelessly connects to an app to track your pill intake and send custom reminders.
+The brand also sells the Emme Bluetooth-enabled smart case.
+Priced at $99, it’s a stylish pill holder that wirelessly connects to an app to track your pill intake and send custom reminders.

-Reviewers say the smart case and app help them stay on track and positively impact their health habits.
-Reviewers call the product a “game changer,” and many share that they haven’t missed a pill since using the Emme case.
+Reviewers say the smart case and app help them stay on track and positively affect their health habits.
+Reviewers call the product a “game-changer,” and many share that they haven’t missed a pill since using the Emme case.

 Price: The medical consultation is $15, the smart case is $99, and birth control options start as low as $15 per month.
 Insurance is not required.
-Emme’s birth control is FSA and HSA eligible.
+Emme birth control is flexible savings account (FSA) and health savings account (HSA) eligible.